torquebox/torquebox.org/news/2013-08-29-torquebox-3-0-0-released.md

-TorqueBox Stomplets, used for pushing data to a browser directly from the server, now support falling back from WebSockets to Flash, server-sent events, and long-polling.
-We've also added secure WebSocket (wss://) support, change the JavaScript client API a bit, and fixed passing of UTF8 encoded data from the JavaScript client.
+TorqueBox Stomplets, used for pushing data to a browser directly from the server, now support falling back from WebSockets to Flash, Server-Sent Events (SSE), and long-polling.
+We've also added secure WebSocket (wss://) support, changed the JavaScript client API a bit, and fixed passing of UTF8-encoded data from the JavaScript client.
 Check out our blog posts "[STOMP Improvements][stomp_improve]" and "[WebSockets: Secure!][wss]" for more details.

 ## Upgrading from 2.3.2

-Upgrading from 2.3.2 to 3.0.0.beta1 should be fairly smooth - please let us know.
+Upgrading from 2.3.2 to 3.0.0 should be fairly smooth - please let us know.

 * If you deployed Java EE applications to TorqueBox you'll need the new EAP overlay as described above.